 • Junior Learning Centres

-There is a focus on independent learning.
-Pupils are encouraged to take responsibility for their own learning, taking a lead in setting their goals and managing their workload.
+Pupils work at an appropriate level and speed according to their ability and are encouraged to take responsibility for their own learning, taking a lead in setting their goals and managing their workload.
 This helps them develop into self-motivated and successful learners.

 Pupils learn at a level at which they can perform, regardless of their age, and receive targeted support for their learning.
 There are twelve levels for each core subject.
 Each level contains twelve PACEs (Packets of Accelerated Christian Education).
 Pupils would generally be expected to have completed Level 6 at age 11.